Build Strategies

 kubectl apply -f samples/v1beta1/buildstrategy/buildpacks-v3/buildstrategy_buildpacks-v3-heroku_cr.yaml

-To install the namespaced scope strategy, you can chose between the Paketo and Heroku buildpacks family:
+To install the namespaced scope strategy, you can choose between the Paketo and Heroku buildpacks family:

 # Paketo